PieLabs/pie-docs/using/packaging-questions.md

 #### `pie.js`

-This contains the javascript for rendering the PIE Custom Elements defined in `config.json` and `index.html`, along with bundled and optimized dependencies.
+This file contains the javascript for rendering the PIE Custom Elements defined in `config.json` and `index.html`, along with bundled and optimized dependencies.

 The script defines a `<pie-player>` Custom Element which will load the Assessment Item in HTML.